-A candidate who member of examination staff believes to be using unfair means (including unauthorised aids, copying or communicating with others), will be informed of this and their answer paper marked at the appropriate place.
-Unless the candidate is required to leave the Approved by: ChairAB20220722 examination location for any other reason, they will be permitted to continue the examination.
+A candidate who a member of examination staff believes to be using unfair means (including unauthorised aids, copying or communicating with others), will be informed of this and their answer paper marked at the appropriate place.
+Unless the candidate is required to leave the examination location for any other reason, they will be permitted to continue the examination.